Jawbreaker (film): Plot

 Overwhelmed by guilt at her part in Liz's death, Julie distances herself from the clique, but is tormented by her former friends and becomes a new target for bullying throughout the school.
-Her only real friend during this time is her boyfriend, Zach Tartack, the drama lead in the school play.
+Her only real friend during this time is her boyfriend, Zach Tartak, the drama lead in the school play.
 As Vylette's popularity soars, Julie silently watches as Courtney weaves a web of lies to cover up the murder.
 Julie speculates that, after they returned Liz to her house, Courtney seduced a stranger at a bar to have sex with in Liz's bed, making it seem as though he had raped Liz, but she needs to find proof of her theory.

 Vylette becomes intoxicated with her new-found popularity, which has eclipsed Courtney's own.
-In retaliation, Courtney and Marcie post enlarged yearbook photos of Fern Mayo all over the school, revealing Vylette's true identity and leaving her humiliated.
+In retaliation, Courtney and Marcie post enlarged yearbook photos of Fern Mayo all over the school, revealing Vylette's former identity and leaving her humiliated.
 Julie sympathizes with Fern and forgives her for falling under Courtney's influence.

 While Courtney attends the senior prom with jock Dane Sanders, Julie is at home going through a bag of Liz's belongings that were given to her by Liz's mother.
 Julie finds the recordable birthday card which Courtney was holding after putting Liz's body in her bed, and discovers the card recorded Courtney's admission to killing Liz.
 Armed with this evidence, Julie, Fern, and Zach travel to the prom to expose her.

-When Dane and Courtney are announced as prom king and queen, Zach secretly broadcasts the card's message over the sound system, revealing the truth behind Liz's death.
-Dane quickly abandons Courtney while Marcie hides under a table.
-With her crimes now exposed, Courtney flees as the rest of the angered students pelt her with corsages and call her a murderer.
-Julie snaps a picture of her former friend's anguished face to immortalize the occasion.
+When Dane and Courtney are announced as prom king and queen, Zach secretly broadcasts the card's message "I killed Liz.
+I killed the teen dream.
+Deal with it.” over the sound system, revealing the truth behind Liz's death.
+Dane, mortified and disgusted, quickly abandons Courtney while Marcie hides under a table.
+With her crimes now exposed, Courtney flees as the rest of the angry students berate and pelt her with corsages.
+Julie gleefully snaps a picture of her former friend's anguished face to immortalize the occasion.
+The picture, taken while Courtney was distraught with makeup smeared all over her face, ends up in school's yearbook.
+The film ends with Fern's quote, "This is high school, Detective Cruz.
+What is a friend anyway?" as the yearbook closes.